junxit/us-congress-bills-110/metadata.md

 - 2008-05-02 — Introduced in Senate
 - 2008-05-02 — Read twice and referred to the Committee on Environment and Public Works. (text of measure as introduced: CR S3743-3744)
+- 2008-09-17 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2008-09-24 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 110-487.
+- 2008-09-24 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 110-487.
+- 2008-09-24 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 1058.